EENI Global Business School.

 Share by Twitter

-Online Course: Taoism, Confucianism and Business (5 ECTS)
+Online Course: Sinic Economic Area.
+Confucianism, Taoism and Business (5 ECTS)

 The Professional Course “Taoism, Confucianism and Business” taught by EENI Global Business School consists of four modules:

-6. Download the syllabus of the module: “Taoism and Confucianism” (PDF).
+6. Download the syllabus: “Taoism and Confucianism” (PDF)

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Religiones de China Study, Course Master Doctorate in International Business in French Religions de la Chine Masters Foreign Trade in Portuguese Religiões da China (free multilingual training).
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Religiones de China Study Doctorate in International Business in French Religions de la Chine Masters Foreign Trade in Portuguese Religiões da China (free multilingual training).

 This course belongs to the following Higher Education Programs taught by EENI: